 In a demonstration of the system for the Baltimore Sun, Frankenthal called the hotline himself and was quickly connected with a Palestinian man in Ramallah, who he spoke to for half an hour.
 “He told me he had lost his sister, and I told him about my son,” Frankenthal said.
 “And he said, ‘Here we are talking.
 I don’t want revenge, and I don’t feel hatred.’”

 It was Frankenthal who reached out to Damelin as well, inviting her to join a group for a meeting following her son’s death.
 “I looked into the eyes of the Palestinian mothers, and I realized that we shared the same pain,” Damelin says, “and I also realised we could be such an amazing force standing together.”

-Ultimately, the long-term goal of the organization is to create and maintain a reconciliation framework which can help build toward a peace agreement, and continue to bring both sides together thereafter.
-For Damelin, it’s a project with special resonance, having immigrated to Israel from South Africa, a country which was grappling with the intolerable injustice of apartheid when she left.
+Ultimately, the long-term goal of the organization is to create and maintain a reconciliation framework that can help build toward a peace agreement, and continue to bring both sides together thereafter.
+For Damelin, it’s a project with special resonance, having immigrated to Israel from South Africa, a country that was grappling with the intolerable injustice of apartheid when she left.

-For Damelin, who returned to South Africa to make a film about the reconciliation process, the country can be thought of as a case-study for two people reconciling a violent past, she says, noting that Israel is far from the only nation challenged with resolving a conflict which may take decades, or even centuries, to truly reckon with.
-Australia’s ongoing work of reconciliation with the country’s first nations people is another example, she notes, as is the urgent moment of racial reckoning facing America in 2020.
+For Damelin, who returned to South Africa to make a film about the reconciliation process, the country can be thought of as a case study for two people reconciling a violent past, she says, noting that Israel is far from the only nation challenged with resolving a conflict which may take decades, or even centuries, to truly reckon with.
+Australia’s ongoing work of reconciliation with the country’s first nations people is another example, she notes, as is the urgent moment of racial reckoning facing America after the death of George Floyd in 2020.